AI in Long-Term Care

 - Expertise in HIPAA, GDPR, NCPDP, FDA, ONC, MDR, and other regulatory requirements.

-Listed among Healthcare IT Service Leaders in 2022 and 2024
+Featured among Healthcare IT Services Leaders in the 2022 and 2024 SPARK Matrix

 Top Healthcare IT Developer and Advisor by Black Book™ survey 2023